Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: On-shell, gauge invariant cubic interactions

 \subsection{Generic $d$ residual gauge transformations}

 The analysis leading to the constraints on the $a_{i}$, $b_{i}$, and $c_{i}$'s of Sec.~\ref{sec:CubicVertices} is a straightforward generalization of the procedure used in the preceding section.
-In generic dimensions, massless and partially-massless fields have the residual gauge transformations
+In generic dimensions, massless and partially massless fields have the residual gauge transformations

 where $h^{(\gamma)}$ is massless and $h^{(\sigma)}$ is the PM field.
 These preserve $\nabla^{\mu}h^{(\gamma)}_{\mu\nu}=h^{(\gamma)}=0$ and $\nabla^{\mu}h^{(\sigma)}_{\mu\nu}=h^{(\sigma)}=0$.
 Starting from the generic operator bases \eqref{ThreehOperatorBasis}, \eqref{TwohOperatorBasis}, and \eqref{OnehOperatorBasis}, we systematically impose the constraints of gauge-invariance following the steps of Appendix \ref{app:EHOnShellCubicTerms}.
 This results in the constraints quoted in Sec.~\ref{sec:CubicVertices}.